July - An Idea for Every Day - Week 5

 Your Third to Sixth Grade learner will watch in awe as the rain forms in this rain watercolor resist painting featured at Elementary Art Fun.
 What you'll need: thick, white paper; crayons; watercolors and paintbrushes.
 Draw the rain using a white crayon and add details with other-colored crayons.
 When finished, paint using hues of blue and black to illustrate a rainstorm.
 As your learner paints, the white raindrops emerge.
 Visit Elementary Art Fun for step-by-step directions with pictures and extension ideas.

 Why not perform a rain dance?
-This music and movement lesson at Scholastic (ideal for your Preschool to Second grade learner) focuses on reenacting rain's movement and moving to its changing rhythm.
-While this Teacher's Net lesson plan (Third to Sixth Grade Learners) explores the Native American tradition of rain dancing and dynamics of music.
+This "Can You Taste the Rain?" lesson plan at Scholastic (ideal for your Preschool to Second grade learner) focuses on experiencing weather using the five senses.
+There's a weather dance break, raindrop pop sight word game, and puddle jump movement dance at the end.
+This Teacher's Net lesson plan (Third to Sixth Grade Learners) explores the Native American tradition of rain dancing and dynamics of music.
 You might also consider making a rain stick (using recycled cardboard tubes, aluminum foil, glue, tissue paper, tacks, and rice - or other fillers) with Happy Hooligans to use in your rain dances.

 May the clouds in the skies above pour goodness on the earth like rain.
 May the earth open up to let salvation grow.
 And may goodness grow with that salvation, which I, the Lord, created.
 Isaiah 45:8 (ERV)